 In 2010, Helena founded the 30% Club, a cross-business initiative aimed at achieving 30 per cent women on UK corporate boards by 2015 through voluntary, business-led change.
 This has now become an international approach, with 30% Clubs in the US, Hong Kong, Ireland and Southern Africa.
 She also chairs Opportunity Now, Business in the Community’s gender diversity campaign.

 In June 2014 Helena was appointed Chair of the Investment Management Association, the UK’s industry trade body whose members manage £5trn.

 In both 2013 and 2014, Helena was voted one of the 50 Most Influential People in Finance by Bloomberg Markets magazine.
 She is a Fellow of the Society of Investment Professionals, a Fellow of the London Business School and was appointed CBE in the 2012 New Year’s Honours list.

 A Cambridge philosophy graduate, she began her career as a global bond analyst with Schroders in New York.
-Helena is married with nine children.
+Helena is married with 9 children.

 Head of Financial Institutions, Europe and Global Head of Funds ANZ, Steering Committee of the 30% Club

 Brenda Trenowden is the Head of the Financial Institutions Group for Europe and the Head of Banks and Diversified Financials E&A for Australia and New Zealand Banking Group Limited (ANZ).